ntnhut/LeetSolve/docs/source/Dynamic_Programming/05_DP_120_Triangle.md

 ## [Problem statement](https://leetcode.com/problems/triangle/)

-Given a `triangle` array, return the minimum path sum from top to bottom.
+You're provided with a `triangle` array.
+Your goal is to find the smallest possible sum of a path from the top of the triangle to the bottom.

-For each step, you may move to an adjacent number of the row below.
-More formally, if you are on index `i` on the current row, you may move to either index `i` or index `i + 1` on the next row.
+At each step, you have the option to move to an adjacent number in the row below.
+Specifically, if you're at index `i` in the current row, you can move to either index `i` or index `i + 1` in the next row.

 ### Example 1
 ```text